tahaBerkBeton/A-scalable-Mixture-of-Experts-approach-to-incremental-learning/README.md

 2. **Knowledge Distillation**: Incorporating distillation techniques could help transfer knowledge between experts and potentially reduce the need for a large memory buffer.

+3. **Scaling to Larger Datasets**: Applying the approach to larger, more complex datasets such as ImageNet would test its scalability to real-world applications with thousands of classes.

+4. **Dynamic Expert Allocation**: Investigating methods to dynamically allocate classes to experts based on similarity rather than sequential task assignment could improve overall performance.

+5. **Adaptive Hyperparameters**: Developing approaches to automatically adjust hyperparameters like buffer size and loss weights based on task characteristics could optimize performance across different domains.

+6. **Ensemble Methods**: Combining multiple trained models or experts to form ensemble predictions could further improve classification accuracy and robustness.

 ## 📚 References